owkin/histoplus/README.md

 ### Per-Cell-Type Performance
 ![Comparison Figure](docs/comparison_metrics.png)
-*HistoTRAIN dataset enables the analysis of 13 cell types and HistoPLUS proposes a SOTA model for detecting and classifying them.*
+*HistoTRAIN dataset enables the analysis of 13 cell types and HistoPLUS proposes a SOTA model for detecting and classifying them.
+Performances are computed via bootstrapping with 1,000 iterations.
+Statistical significance is indicated as follows: * P < 0.05, ** P < 1e-3; non-significant differences are labeled "n.s.".
+Double-sided p-values were computed using bootstrap resampling.*

 ## Model Card / Responsible Use